akashkumarweb/crypto-tracker/README.md

 ## 🎯 Executive Summary

-**CryptoAnalysis** is a production-ready cryptocurrency trading platform that demonstrates **senior-level React development**, **modern design principles**, and **real-world application architecture**.
+**CryptoAnalysis** is a production-ready cryptocurrency watchlist and analysis platform that demonstrates **senior-level React development**, **modern design principles**, and **real-world application architecture**.
 Built with cutting-edge technologies and designed to impress hiring managers and technical recruiters.

 ### 🏆 Key Achievements
 - **95+ Lighthouse Score** across all performance metrics
 - **Real-time cryptocurrency data** from CoinGecko API
 - **Advanced charting** with multiple timeframes
 - **Apple-inspired design** with smooth animations
-- **Firebase authentication** and data persistence
+- **Firebase authentication** and watchlist persistence
 - **Responsive design** optimized for all devices

 ## 🛠️ Technology Stack